-A course workbook, monthly office hours, 6 months of access, entirely self-paced and online, 6.5 hours of AOTA-approved professional development.
+A course workbook, monthly office hours, 6 months of access, entirely self-paced and online, and 6.5 hours of AOTA-approved professional development.

 Let’s ask ourselves the difficult questions to help understand our approaches and deficits-based ideas.
 The saying is, “Do the best you can and when you KNOW better, you can DO better.”
 We’ve all been there and it’s OK, this course will change your practice!